Phil Ting: 2017-2018 session

-2019-2020 session
+2019–2020 session

 In 2019 Ting also took action when the California Redemption Value (CRV) program virtually shuttered around the state, first by securing $5 million in the State Budget to support 400 low-volume recycling centers, and then by creating a mobile recycling pilot program to replace the hundreds of closed redemption sites around the state.

 Ting also responded to the Operation Varsity Blues college admissions scandal by authoring a law to require colleges to disclose preferential admissions practices to the State.

 In 2020 Ting wrote laws which increased housing across California.
 One law prevents Homeowner’s Association from prohibiting rentals, while another allows cities and counties to declare “shelter crisis” to suspend regulatory hurdles to building emergency housing and safe parking programs.

 He also authored a law directed at creating green jobs in the state, by redirecting state budget funds to help public schools replace HVAC and plumbing, and requiring the California Public Utilities Commission to act on pending electronic vehicle infrastructure applications.

-2021-2022 session
+2021–2022 session

-In 2021, Ting as the Assembly Budget Chair partnered with legislators and the Governor to take early budget action in February to help renters/small businesses and send qualified Californians $600 in relief checks to respond to the impacts from the COVID-19 pandemic.
+In 2021, Ting as the Assembly Budget Chair partnered with legislators and the Governor to take early budget action in February designed to help renters/small businesses and send qualified Californians $600 in relief checks to respond to the impacts from the COVID-19 pandemic.

 Ting and the AAPI Legislative Caucus successfully got the $166.5 million API Equity Budget included in the state spending plan, bolstering resources and services for victims of hate against Asian American/Pacific Islander communities, while also investing in cultural institutions that promote greater understanding.

 Ting was able to get numerous pieces of legislation enacted include banning harmful PFAS chemicals from food packaging and authorizing a pilot program for San Francisco to pay jurors more to see if that resulted in more diverse juries.
-Ting attempted to decriminalize jaywalking, motivated by the understanding that the expensive citations disproportionately impacted people of color, but it was vetoed by the Governor.

 In 2022, Ting led the Assembly Budget Committee through another budget surplus, crafting a historic state budget; with the centerpiece of the spending plan was tax rebates to fight inflation.

 Because of the mass shootings in Buffalo, Uvalde and Highland Park, the Legislature acted early to pass Ting’s AB 1594, which holds the gun industry accountable for the harm their products cause, allowing private citizens, the state Attorney General and local governments to sue firearms manufacturers and retailers when break California’s strict gun laws.

 Under Ting and Senate Budget Chair Nancy Skinner, lawmakers also took quick action when faced with an enrollment freeze at UC Berkeley, after neighbors sued under CEQA to stop enrollment growth authorized and funded under the state budget.
+Phil Ting's "Freedom to Walk" bill to decriminalize jaywalking was signed into law by Governor Newsom.

+In 2023, Ting spearheaded the effort in the California Senate to pass AB 1633, which prevents use of the California Environmental Quality Act to block new housing developments that already comply with local and state land use and environmental regulations.